-Jinyu Bio-technology was founded in March 1993 and has an employee base of approximately 1,100.
-It is currently headquartered in Hohhot, the capital city of Inner Mongolia.
+Jinyu Bio-technology was founded in March 1993 and currently employs around 1,100 people.
+It is based in Hohhot, the capital city of Inner Mongolia.

 The company is engaged in the development, manufacturing and sale of foot and mouth disease (FMD) vaccines and veterinary biological products to Chinese and international markets, including Mongolia, Bangladesh and Egypt.